Taekwondo America, Home of the Taekwondo Advantage! Karate for Kids, tae kwon do classes

 Do I have to bow?
 Why?

 Bowing is a way to show respect.
 It is comparable to a Western handshake, not worship.
 There is no religion in taekwondo.
-However, you must bow to your instructors and to other students to show that you respect them.
+You bow to your instructors and to other students to show that you respect them.
 They will also bow to you to show you the same respect.

 How old do you have to be to train in Taekwondo?

-We take students as young as 4 1/2 years old.
+We train students as young as 5 years old.
 You are never too old to start taekwondo, as long as you do not have existing joint or back problems.
 Properly taught, taekwondo does not usually create injuries, but it can exacerbate existing conditions.

 Do I have to buy a uniform?

 No, most people wear shorts or sweats at first.
 You won’t need a uniform until your first testing.
 However, we try to keep all sizes in stock.
 The uniforms come with top, pants, and white belt.
-Taekwondo America T-shirts are a popular option for workouts.
+Denton Taekwondo Academy T-shirts are a popular option for workouts.

 How do students earn a new belt?

 Taekwondo America students must pass a test to earn a higher rank.
 Promotional testing is an exciting event for us!
 We hold a testing every two months.
 Parents and friends are invited to come and watch.
 No classes are held on testing days.
-Usually, about a week after a successful testing, the student is awarded a new rank and given a rank certificate.
+After a successful testing, the student is awarded a new rank and given a rank certificate in class.

 How long does it take to earn a black belt?